SCHOLASTIC WRESTLING (DATA PROVIDED BY NATIONAL HIGH SCHOOL FEDERATION OF ASSOCIATIONS)

 - Intercollegiate wrestling has over 100 years of competition.

-- Collegiate wrestling typically ranks in the top 5 in revenue production of all NCAA Championships (2009 NCAA Championships set a NCAA attendance record).
+- Collegiate wrestling typically ranks in the top 5 in revenue production of all NCAA Championships.

-- 81 new intercollegiate wrestling teams (all divisions) have been established since 2002
+- Over a 140 new or re-instated intercollegiate wrestling teams (all divisions) have been established since 2002

 - Wrestling has one of the lowest per cost student-athlete of any male sport with a large squad size which makes it an ideal sport to help increase male enrollment.